 Managing patients with a difficult airway is one of the most profoundly important skills that an anesthesiologist must develop.
 Indeed, the properly trained anesthesiologist must be ready to handle any airway related crisis--at a moment's notice--every time he or she cares for a patient.
 To help our residents develop these specialized skills in a thorough, relaxed, hands-on way, our department has created the Difficult Airway Management Workshop.

 Over the course of a week, attendings from every division of our department provide didactic and mannequin-assisted presentations that are designed to review the intricacies of airway management, as well as share their many experiences and "clinical pearls".
 Sessions are limited to small groups, so residents can maximize their time improving such skills as fiberoptic intubation, LMA placement, double lumen ETT placement, retrograde intubation, cricothyrotomy and jet ventilation.
-The workshop concludes with a rigorous oral-board style exam that covers all aspects of elective and emergent airway management.
-In addition, our department offers an annual Cadaveric Airway Workshop that provides residents and fellows the opportunity to practice fiberoptic bronchoscopy, retrograde intubation, and cricothyrotomy on carefully selected cadavers.
+The workshop concludes with a rigorous oral-board style exam that covers all aspects of elective and emergent airway management and several Objective Structured Clinical Examinations (OSCEs).
+In addition, our department offers an annual Cadaveric Airway Workshop that provides residents and fellows another opportunity to practice fiberoptic bronchoscopy, retrograde intubation, and cricothyrotomy on carefully selected cadavers.

 A resident(s) and fellow on the Pediatric Anesthesia team joins Pediatric Emergency Medicine and Pediatric Surgery monthly (Sept through May) for a didactic lecture followed by a pediatric trauma simulation in the Pediatric Emergency Department.
 Topics covered are varied, and the wide range of scenarios allows all subspecialties to learn in real time using the mannequin.
 The goals of the sessions are to identify key limitations in communication, logistics and planning, and patient care.
 A brief debriefing session allows multidisciplinary discussions to promote continued improvement.